opnfv/yardstick/docs/testing/user/userguide/12-nsb-overview.rst

   requires the proper modelling approach.
 The NSB provides models using Python files and defining of NSDs and VNFDs.

-The benchmark control application being a part of OPNFV yardstick can call that python models to instantiate and configure the VNFs.
+The benchmark control application being a part of OPNFV Yardstick can call that Python models to instantiate and configure the VNFs.
 Depending on infrastructure type (bare-metal or fully virtualized) that calls could be made directly or using MANO system.